 If you have a blog or a website, I’m sure you are familiar with WordPress.

-WordPress is a great platform that gives infinite possibilities of customisation to help us reaching our goals.
+WordPress is a great platform that gives infinite possibilities of customisation to help us reach our goals.

 Because of its nature, WordPress is also easy to manage yourself.
 You don’t need a developer to manage your website or blog!
 You can do everything on your own.